-Bitcoin Glossary of Terms
+Bitcoin Glossary Of Terms

 Bitcoin Magazine‘s official glossary of terms provides definitions for the words and phrases you’re most likely to come across as you learn about Bitcoin, cryptocurrency and blockchain technology.
 As you dive deeper into the technical, cultural and investing concepts behind this new form of value creation, you’re likely to find some terms that won’t appear in any dictionary.
 This guide is meant to fill that gap, provide context for Bitcoin vocabulary and ensure that we’re all speaking the same language.

 AML (Anti-Money Laundering): Anti-Money Laundering (AML) regulations and procedures are governmental requirements intended to stop criminals from disguising the origins of their funds.
-AML restrictions often apply to bitcoin exchanges and mandate the provision of personal identifying information from investors.
+AML restrictions often apply to bitcoin exchanges and mandate the provision of personal identifying information from customers.

-ASIC: Application-specific integrated circuits (ASICs) are computer chips customized for a specific use.
+ASIC (Application-Specific Integrated Circuit): Application-specific integrated circuits (ASICs) are computer chips customized for a specific use.
 Bitcoin mining hardware utilizes ASICs to calculate the SHA-256 algorithm as quickly and efficiently as possible, thus putting them in the best position to successfully mine Bitcoin blocks.

 Austrian School Of Economics: A set of economic philosophies originating in the late-19th and early-20th centuries in Vienna.
 Leaders from this school include Carl Menger, Ludwig von Mises and Friedrich Hayek.